 These steps will help you set up the pipeline, including an override directory, for usage on a single computer.
 For information on setup for a distributed environment, see the next section

-- Go to Admin > Go to Module > Pipeline.
+- Select (Admin) > Go to Module > Pipeline.

 - You will now see the "Data Processing Pipeline Setup" page.

 - Specify the Primary Directory from which your dataset files will be loaded.